← Back to the course

 1. Prerequisites & local tooling — Go toolchain (or Node), mongosh, curl/base64, a sample image.

-3. Gemini key — confirm Vision + embeddings respond (portable base64; name sample.jpg).
+3. Gemini key — confirm Vision + embeddings respond (portable base64/curl REST smoke test only; name sample.jpg).
+This is a portable REST smoke test, not the from-code SDK wiring — that arrives in step 5b.

 7. Create products_vec indexnumDimensions === D; category/brand/inStock as filters; cosine.